HUD Secretary Marcia Fudge violated Hatch Act, government watchdog says

 The day after Fudge weighed in on the Senate race, she issued a statement acknowledging she shouldn’t have answered the question.
 "I take these things seriously and I want to assure the American people that I am focused on meeting the needs of our country," she said, according to Politico.

-Ana Galindo-Marrone, chief of OSC’s Hatch Act unit, said in a letter to Americans for Public Trust the agency had issued a warning to Fudge and counseled her about the violation and had closed the matter since she showed remorse her statement saying she shouldn’t have weighed in, Politico reported.
+Ana Galindo-Marrone, chief of OSC’s Hatch Act unit, said in a letter to Americans for Public Trust the agency had issued a warning to Fudge and counseled her about the violation and had closed the matter since she showed remorse in her statement, Politico reported.

 "Please note that Secretary Fudge has been advised that if in the future she engages in prohibited political activity we will consider such activity to be a willful and knowing violation of the law that could result in further action," Galindo-Marrone wrote.